 For purposes of this subdivision, sexual assault shall mean sexual assault in the first degree and sexual assault in the second degree as defined in Nebraska Statutes 28-319 and 28-320.
-Sexually assaulting or attempting to sexually assault any person or if a complaint has been filed by a prosecutor in a court of competent jurisdiction alleging that the student has sexually assaulted or attempted to sexually assault any person is a violation of this Code of Conduct.
-Sexual assault or attempting to sexually assault any person is a violation of this Code of Conduct.
-Sexual assault or attempting to sexually assault any person is a violation of this Code of Conduct.
+Sexually assaulting or attempting to sexually assault any person er if a complaint has been filed by a prosecutor in a court of competent jurisdiction alleging that the student has sexually assaulted or attempted to sexually assault any person is a violation of this Code of Conduct.
+Sexual assault or attempting to sexually assault any person is a violation of this Code of Conduct regardless of where or when the assault occurs.